Marine Mammal Strandings in Hawaiʻi

 What Should I Do (and Not Do) if I Encounter a Stranded Whale or Dolphin?

-Immediately contact the NOAA Fisheries toll-free marine mammal hotline: (888) 256-9840, whenever you encounter a stranded marine mammal.
+Immediately contact the NOAA Marine Wildlife Hotline: (888) 256-9840, whenever you encounter a stranded marine mammal.
 It is helpful if you are able to remain on the scene to provide information to the response team while they are on the way and when they arrive.
 Always maintain a safe distance from the stranded animal and take whatever precautions are necessary to ensure your safety and the safety of those around you.

 Never attempt to push live stranded marine mammals back into the water.
 Pushing an animal back out in the water usually prolongs their suffering and makes it more difficult for response staff and veterinarians to render aid when they arrive.
 Never touch or handle a live or dead marine mammal; even small dolphins can be quite powerful and unpredictable and can cause serious injury when untrained people attempt to hold or move them.
 Disease transmission from live and dead marine mammals to humans and dogs is also a risk.